Wood as a source of energy

 Energy supply has always been one of the main uses for wood.
 Policy interest in energy security and renewable sources of energy, combined with relatively high oil and gas prices, has led in recent years to a reassessment of the possible use of wood as a source of energy.
 The use of renewables is enshrined in legally binding targets that have been set for each EU Member State concerning the role to be played by renewable energy sources through to 2020.
 The 2016 edition of the indicator report on the Europe 2020 strategy Smarter, greener, more inclusive? provides information on the progress being made towards the target of achieving a 20 % share of renewable energy in final energy consumption by 2020.
 This goal is designed to help reduce emissions, improve the security of energy supply and reduce dependence on energy imports.

-Between 2005 and 2015, the consumption of renewable energy within the EU-28 increased by 73.2 %.
+Between 2005 and 2016, the consumption of renewable energy within the EU-28 increased by 78.6 %.
 Some renewable energy sources grew exponentially.
-The consumption of solar energy for example, grew by 1 475 % between 2005 and 2015.
-However, the consumption of more established renewable energy sources, such as biomass other than wood (including municipal waste) also increased substantially (+ 184 %) during the same period.
-Among renewable energy sources, total biomass (wood and other biomass including municipal waste) plays an important role, accounting for two thirds (65 %) of the gross inland energy consumption of renewables in the EU-28 in 2015.
-As part of this biomass total, wood and agglomerated wood products such as pellets and briquettes provided the highest share of energy of biological origin, accounting for almost half (45 %) of the EU-28’s gross inland energy consumption of renewables in 2015 - see Figure 1.
+The consumption of solar energy for example, grew by 1 512 % between 2005 and 2016.
+Among renewable energy sources, total biomass (i.e. wood and charcoal, biogas and biofuels, and municipal waste) plays an important role, accounting for two thirds (65 %) of the gross inland energy consumption of renewables in the EU-28 in 2016.
+As part of this biomass total, wood and agglomerated wood products such as pellets and briquettes provided the highest share of energy of biological origin, accounting for almost half (45 %) of the EU-28’s gross inland energy consumption of renewables in 2016 - see Figure 1.